Precision or Peril: A PoC of Python Code Quality from Quantized Large Language Models: Methodology

 \subsection{SonarQube Analysis}

 We used SonarQube as our static analysis tool for our experimentation.
-SonarQube is a static analysis framework produced by SonarSource, a code analysis company that provides different code analysis and issue detection tools.
-SonarQube can run many different kinds of analyses, including code smells, security vulnerabilities, linting, maintainability issues, readability issues, code inefficiencies, and the estimated time to fix all of these issues.
-We selected SonarQube as our static analysis tool because of its ease of use and the variety of metrics we could use in our analysis.
-We used the Community Edition of SonarQube for our analysis since the code base of our generated solutions is not large, and we did not need any of the additional features that the paid editions of SonarQube provide.
+SonarQube is a static analysis framework that can run many different kinds of analyses, including code smells, security vulnerabilities, linting, maintainability issues, readability issues, code inefficiencies, and estimated time to fix issues.
+We selected SonarQube as our static analysis tool because of its ease of use, variety of metrics we could use in our analysis, and its proven effectiveness in research.
+For example, Mat'ašová et al.~\cite{mat2024enhancing} demonstrated SonarQube’s precise detection of code smells and bugs in student assignments, which enhanced code quality and maintainability.
+Similarly, Gurung et al.~\cite{gurung2024static} showcased its ability to identify energy-related code smells in Java loops, while De Luca et al.~\cite{de2024automatic} highlighted its effectiveness in detecting code smells and architectural anti-patterns in student Java projects, improving maintainability and adherence to design principles.
+These findings underscore SonarQube’s reliability and versatility for analyzing all the LLM-generated Python files.
+We used the Community Edition of SonarQube for our analysis since the code base of our generated solutions is not large, and we did not require additional features of the paid editions.

-Since the generation of the LLM code had been stored in individual solution files for each unquantized LLM dataset pair, we had a total of 8 different solution files containing a total of 2,252 JSON objects containing both the dataset question ID and the generated LLM solution.
-Given all these objects, we then needed to parse through each object to create a python file from each in order to run SonarQube analysis on the generated code.
-To do this, we created and used a Python script that parsed each line and translated the corresponding python code as an individual python files.
-Once that was complete, we then fed each batch of Python files from each benchmark into SonarQube for analysis.
+Since the generation of the LLM code had been stored in individual solution files for each unquantized and quantized LLM dataset pair, we had a total of 24 different solution files containing a total of 6,756 JSON objects containing both the dataset question ID and the generated LLM solution.
+We then needed to parse through each object to create a python file from each in order to run SonarQube analysis on the generated code.
+To do this, we created and used a Python script that parsed each line and translated the corresponding python code as an individual python file.
+Once complete, we then fed each batch of Python files from each benchmark into SonarQube for analysis.